Nigel Farage offers views on Hitler and Putin during BBC phone-in

 He also suggested Ukraine president Volodymyr Zelensky should enter negotiations with Russia, although he acknowledged Kyiv’s Western allies will continue support to support them.

-Mr Farage, challenged about his previous remarks praising Russian president Mr Putin as an operator, told BBC Radio 5 Live: “Yeah, but not as a human being.”
+Mr Farage, challenged about his previous remarks praising Russian president Mr Putin as an operator, told Nicky Campbell on BBC Radio 5 Live: “Yeah, but not as a human being.”

 Asked why, Mr Farage replied: “How many years has he been in power?
 He’s gone from prime minister, to president, he’s a clever political operator.
 He kills journalists, I don’t like him as a human being in any way at all.